habibiSolus/PB-Telegram-Linkopener/README.md

 sudo apt-get install -y nodejs

 ### Install from source
-cd ~ && git clone https://github.com/Oizopower/PB-Telegram-Linkopener && cd PB-Telegram-Linkopener
+cd ~ && git clone https://github.com/Oizopower/PB-Telegram-Linkopener && cd PB-Telegram-Linkopener  (or download zip from Github) npm install
-npm install
 edit config.json to your settings (skip profiles, not yet finished.
 Should be using default browser now)
 add app_id and app_hash from https://my.telegram.org/apps